marcinstodolny/Hangman/README.md

 # Hangman
-Classic Hangman game where you have countries to guess
+Classic Hangman game where you have to guess country